Updated July 2023

 Image source: Appcues

 According to Maslow’s hierarchy, love and belonging account for some of the basic needs that motivate humans and their choices.
 We all want to feel valued and significant so we will make choices for the alternatives whose outcome has a better chance of getting people to recognize the value of our individual uniqueness.

 The Dollar Shave Club creates a personalized package suggesting exclusivity based on the premise that no two people are the same.
 They move visitors to their site through a questionnaire to build up the concept that they are creating a customized box design just for them.

 #14.
 Communicate authority

 While people will normally follow the crowd, they may follow a single individual or company if they perceive them to be an expert in that domain.
 You can either promote yourself as that expert to sell more (by naming the different outlets where you appear or have been featured, for example) or feature people or companies that back you to signify your authority.
 If you have top-notch customers, show their endorsement on your website.
 If a celebrity backs you, let people know to experience that increase in sales!

 If you are backed by relevant social authorities and thought leaders, that must mean that you are a leader in your industry.
-Sumo claimed the #1 one position in the email capturing space because they’ve powered over 800,000 sites.
+OptinMonster claimed the #1 one position in the email capturing space because they’ve powered over 1 million sites.

 #15.
 Color psychology

 Did you know that colors trigger more emotions than words?
-As such, the color red is associated with energy and passion, orange is associated with fun, positivity, and good health, yellow with optimism and joy, and blue with confidence and trust.
-Colors define our moods and have the power to influence our responses so you should use them to convey your message effectively.
+As such, red is associated with energy and passion, orange is associated with fun, positivity, and good health, yellow with optimism and joy, and blue with confidence and trust.
+Colors define our moods and have the power to influence our responses because they are part of color psychology eCommerce.
 Not only that, the brain processes visual information 60,000x faster than text!
 Color psychology is a great way to help you predict and guide the choices your customers will make so you can sell more.